7 Must-Have Facility Management Software Integrations

 Your facility management software may be pretty impressive already.
 But it could be even better.
 You might not even realize all the other ways you could be using it to enhance the employee experience, optimize energy usage and get a better handle on your real estate costs, for instance.

-If you want to get the most out of your solution, here are six facility management software integrations that will enhance functionality without adding to your tech stack.
+If you want to get the most out of your solution, here are seven facility management software integrations that will enhance functionality in the coming year without adding to your tech stack.

 1. Digital Signage